Note: Hover your mouse over the “My GTI” link above to reveal a drop-down menu which lists write-ups for various changes to the car.

 APR’s basic tune bumped my Mk7 GTI’s already-healthy peak output by 81 hp and 111 lb-ft, for a total of 316 hp and 381 lb-ft, even with a factory air filter and exhaust system.
-Believe it or not, improved fuel economy can also be had with a little self-control… OKAY… A LOT of self-control! 😉 A Stage 1 tune alone transformed my GTI into a different car.
+Believe it or not, improved fuel economy could also be had with a little self-control… OKAY… A LOT of self-control! 😉 A Stage 1 tune alone transformed my GTI into a different car.
 It was quite amazing!

 Send Bail Money!